artem56881/rp2040-cpp-tetris/README.md

     ```

 2.  **Open in VSCode**\
-    Import project into vscode using pico vscode extention.
+    Import project into vscode using Raspberry Pi Pico vscode extention.

 3.  **Compile the project**\
     Press **Compile** in the bottom-right.